ReimKuos/tiralab/documentation/implementation.md

  - train
     - Construction of the key stays constant during the loop, but as the tries add method is called we get the time complexity O(kn), where n is the lenght of the inout sequnce and k is the degree of the makrov chain
  - train_time
-    - else identical to trainer, but n is always 2 and for this reason the time complexity is O(k), where k is the lenght of the file
+    - else identical to trainer, but n is always 3 (in the algorithm) and for this reason the time complexity is O(k), where k is the lenght of the file
  - find_transposing_value
     - size of the file is the only affecting time complexity of the function hence the time complexity is O(n)
  - create_sequence